 Drug treatments for gastroenteritis

-Talk to a doctor before taking anti-diarrhea medication as some infections may get worse with anti-diarrhea medicines.
+A person should speak with a doctor before taking anti-diarrhea medication as some infections may get worse with anti-diarrhea medicines.

 Probiotics and gastroenteritis

-Specifically, there is some evidence to support the use of the following strains of beneficial bacteria in the treatment of gastroenteritis in children, alongside the use of oral rehydration solutions without dietary restriction:
+Specifically, there is some evidence to support the use of the

 - Lactobacillus rhamnosus GG